careerfairy/web/packages/firebase-scripts/src/migrations/jobs/backFillJobsMetadata/README.md

-# Back-fill Custom Job (Job Applications) Metadata
+# Back-fill Custom Job Applications Metadata

-Will fetch all custom jobs and groups, then look at all the job hosts and cascade their metadata to the live stream document.
+Will fetch all custom job applications (collection /jobApllications) and groups, then look at all the job application hosts (group/company) and cascade their metadata to the jobApllications/{id} document.

 The metadata that is cascaded is: